simrenbasra/simys-blog/index.md

 ---
-title: Welcome to my blog!
+title: Simy's Data Bytes
 ---

+## Welcome to my blog!

 ## What You’ll Find Here
-- **Projects:** Real-world data science projects and case studies.
+  - **Tutorials:** Step-by-step guides on data science concepts and techniques.
+  - **Project Showcases:** Detailed write-ups of personal projects.
-- **Insights:** Analysis and commentary on data trends and topics.
+  - **Insights & Reflections:** Analysis and commentary on data trends and topics.